FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 Optional

 Provided for convenience to other tools, any number of other files may be listed here.
 Their use depends on the type of content.
+In a macro content item, each file entry is a single macro, and will be linked into the user\'s Macros installation directory by the [Addon Manager](Std_AddonMgr.md).

 ####